IT-miez/blog-api-project/README.md

 ## Version: 0.7 (26.12.2023)
 Most of the functionalities done.</br>
-User can register and login.
+User can register and login.</br>
-User has profile page with all posts shown by titles.
+User has profile page with all posts shown by titles.</br>
-User can make posts.
+User can make posts.</br>
-User can make comments to posts.
+User can make comments to posts.</br>

 ## Version: 0.1
 This version is only the base of the project with only templates done.